Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 The resultant vector $$ \begin{pmatrix} 1\\2 \end{pmatrix} $$ is in orange after transformation.
 ![Transformed Vector (1,3)](/images/post5/vector2.png "Vector (1,2)")

-you can see how the vector changes its direction and it's magnitude (length) after the transformation.
-Now In case of Eigenvectors, which are special kinds of vectors on which, when we apply a transformation, they don’t change their direction.
+you can see how the vector changed its direction after the transformation.
+Now in case of Eigenvectors, which are special kinds of vectors on which, when we apply a transformation, they don’t change their direction.
 For example, assume we have a matrix A